 With the long-awaited adaptation of ‘Salem’s Lot finally hitting Max, it’s gotten audiences wondering how the story of the book and the town itself, Jerusalem’s Lot, ties into other Stephen King stories.
 The story of ‘Salem’s Lot, which has been adapted for TV and now a movie, follows protagonist Ben Mears, a writer who returns to his once-childhood home of the oddly-named Jerusalem’s Lot to fight some personal demons and get inspiration for his current book.
 When he meets Susan Norton and there’s an instant spark, things seem to look up, until they and a few of the townsfolk find themselves confronting an ancient evil that is slowly taking over the town.

-- 10 Best Scandinavian Horror Movies
+- Lukas Gage: 10 Best Movies And TV Shows

 ‘Salem’s Lot is the first novel where Stephen King tackled vampires, but it certainly wouldn’t be his last.
 While the 1975 novel was originally meant to be King’s answer to Dracula, over time, the in-universe lore of his vampires grew as his interconnected literary universe did.
 That interconnectedness means that, while the town of Jerusalem’s Lot doesn’t feature in Stephen King’s stories as prominently as other places, it and the events that happened in it are still referenced in more than a dozen Stephen King books and short stories.